ross-sec-audio/ross-sec-audio.github.io/_posts/2026-02-23-Concerns Regarding Digital Identity, VPN Restrictions, and Child Online Safety.md

 ## Digital ID schemes lead to mass surveillance of ordinary people
 Digital ID systems create the infrastructure for mass data collection and behavioural tracking.

 The UK government themselves admitted this in written evidence, warning a centralised digital ID would create an “unprecedented surveillance infrastructure,” fundamentally altering the citizen‑state power balance, citing historical UK abuses (GCHQ bulk interception, Windrush, police misuse of data, etc.).
 See [Parliment UK Evidence in response to the call for evidence for the inquiry, Harnessing the potential of new forms of digital ID](https://committees.parliament.uk/writtenevidence/146929/pdf/).

 Civil liberties groups warn that such systems enable population‑wide surveillance, transforming everyday activities into identity‑verified checkpoints.

-The UK doesn't have the best record regarding citizen surveillance, but the introduction of a poorly architected Digital ID tool, without significant safeguards for citizens' rights and privacy, would fundamentally alter the relationship between citizen and state.
+The UK doesn't have the best record regarding citizen surveillance, but the introduction of a poorly architected Digital ID tool, without significant safeguards for citizens' rights and privacy, would alter the relationship between citizen and state.

-Attacking access to VPNs is the opposite of these safeguards.
+Attacking access to VPNs is the opposite of a functional and effective safeguard.

 Instead of targeted interventions against harmful actors, digital identity systems risk creating a default position where the state monitors the daily movements and decisions of every citizen.